About Resource Consents

 Our District Plan

-• If what you want to do is not specifically mentioned, you may still require a resource consent and you should check the introductory chapters of the plan for guidance.
+- If what you want to do is not specifically mentioned, you may still require a resource consent and you should check how the plan works for guidance.

 Contact Us

-• Either by calling in at the Environmental Services Counter at the Headquarters in Rolleston and speaking to the Duty Planner - no appointment necessary.
+- Either by calling in to the main office in Rolleston and speaking to the Duty Planner - no appointment necessary.